pivot-access-ltd/bma-offline-docs/src/how-to-install-maas.md

 rad-end

 rad-begin /snap/3.1/ui /snap/3.1/cli
-<a href="#heading--upgrade-from-earlier-snap-to-3-1"><h2 id="heading--upgrade-from-earlier-snap-to-3-1">How to upgrade from an earlier snap version to MAAS 3.1 Beta</h2></a>
+<a href="#heading--upgrade-from-earlier-snap-to-3-1"><h2 id="heading--upgrade-from-earlier-snap-to-3-1">How to upgrade from an earlier snap version to MAAS 3.1</h2></a>

-If you want to upgrade from a earlier snap version to the 3.1 Beta snap (not recommended for production), and you are using a `region+rack` configuration, use this command:
+If you want to upgrade from a earlier snap version to the 3.1 snap, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=3.1/beta maas
+    $ sudo snap refresh --channel=3.1/stable maas

 After entering your password, the snap will refresh from the 3.1 channel.
 You will **not** need to re-initialise MAAS.